ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 	main()
 ```
 1. Loading in the data that is in column format in `data.txt`.
-2. The first column is the kinetic energy cutoff in Ry and the second column is the resulting total energy in eV.
+2. The first column is the plane-wave cutoff in Ry and the second column is the corresponding total energy in eV.
 3. Initialising the size of our figure.
-Changing these will change the aspect ratio of the plot.
+This allows you to control the aspect ratio of the plot.
 4. Scatter plot of ecut vs etot.
 5. After giving python all of the plotting information, we tell it to plot.